 - October: Individuals at high-risk of complications or hospitalization due to influenza.
 Please see high risk groups eligible for influenza vaccine in October.

 As TBDHU receives its influenza vaccine in increments, the initial influenza vaccine supply is prioritized for public hospitals and long-term care homes, including health care workers.
 Next priority for distribution is given to retirement homes and other congregate settings where there are other vulnerable groups.

 As supply is replenished, vaccine distribution will continue more broadly to primary care providers.
 Health care providers can begin immunizing as soon as they receive supply, prioritizing high risk groups.
 Pharmacies will also receive supply in October to begin immunizing high risk groups.

-Attach photos or scans of your temperature log book showing the temperatures since your last order OR the last two weeks if you have ordered recently.
-Orders cannot be processed without a copy of the temperature log book.
-Emails are preferred as they reduce the risk of misplaced orders and improve the readability of the order and temperature log book submission.
+Attach photos or scans of your temperature log book showing the temperatures since your last order OR just the last two weeks if you have ordered within the last two weeks.

 Vaccine Product Information

 TBDHU has prepared an Influenza Product Cheat Sheet (PDF) with information about these vaccines (including packaging and Panorama product information).
 Public Health Ontario (PHO) has also provided a factsheet for vaccine providers detailing the Influenza Vaccines for the 2022-2023 Influenza Season (PDF)